hcoop-504/cybersecurity-portfolio/ctf/linux-privilege-escalation-ctf-writeup.md

 Once the shell was confirmed to be running as root, the next decision was straightforward: immediately access the target file `/root/flag.txt`.

 **Obstacles Encountered:**
-There was a brief irregularity in terminal output while creating the exploit script, but it did not affect compilation or execution.
+There were some errors in the terminal output while creating the exploit script, but it did not affect compilation or execution.
 The exploit still completed successfully.

 **Adjustments:**
 No alternate exploit path was needed because the first approach worked successfully.